vladislav-morozov/unit-averaging/docs/source/theory/theory.md

 At the same time, adding information of other units creates a trade-off.
 While it may decrease the uncertainty regarding $\mathbb{E}[\theta_i]$, it may create bias by adding potentially irrelevant information about $\eta_i$.

 Optimally exploiting this bias-variance trade-off leads to the MSE-optimal weights implemented by the [`OptimalUnitAverager`](../reference/OptimalUnitAverager.rst) class.
-These optimal weights solve a convex quadratic problem of the form
+Formally, these optimal weights solve a convex quadratic problem of the form

 $$
 \hat{\mathbf{w}} = \mathrm{argmin} \mathbf{w}'\mathbf{\hat{\Psi}}\mathbf{w},
 $$

 where the matrix $\mathbf{\hat{\Psi}}$ encodes the variances and estimated biases between the target unit and the other units.
 The weights $\hat{\mathbf{w}}$ are non-negative and sum to 1.
+Higher weights are assigned to units with lower variances and to units that are more similar to the target unit.

 There are two main approaches to optimal unit averaging that differ in whether they use prior information:

-- Agnostic ("fixed-N") unit averaging requires no prior information.
-In this regime, each weight $w_i$ may freely vary between 0 and 1 (up to summing to 1).
-The algorithm is free to choose which units to pay more attention to.
+- No priors: ("fixed-N" in the original paper): in this regime, each weight $w_i$ may freely vary between 0 and 1 (up to summing to 1).
+The algorithm is free to choose to which units it pays more attention.
-- Optimal averaging with prior information ("large-$N$") requires the user to split the units into two categories: unrestricted and restricted units.
+- With priods ("large-$N$" in the original paper): the user splits the units into two categories: unrestricted and restricted units.
     - The weights of unrestricted units vary independently.
     - All restricted units receive equal weights.
     - The algorithm only chooses the weight of the restricted set as a whole.

-    This approach is particularly useful when you have a large number of restricted units.
-The average of a large restricted set will closely approximate the true average of the parameters.
-This allows for more efficient and precise shrinkage, as the algorithm can focus on optimizing the weights of the unrestricted units and the total weight of the restricted set.
+    If the number of restricted units is large, the average of a large restricted set will closely approximate $\mathbb{E}[\theta_i]$, allowing for more efficient shrinkage.

 The prior information for selecting the unrestricted units may be obtained on the basis of domain knowledge, other studies, or in a data-driven manner.